 Circle

-A circle is a perfectly round, two-dimensional shape where every point on its boundary is equidistant from a central point.
-The distance from the center to the edge is called the radius.
-The area of a circle is calculated using the radius and the mathematical constant π (pi), which approximates to 3.1416.
+A circle is a perfectly round, two-dimensional shape in which every boundary point is the same distance from the center.
+This constant distance is the radius, and it defines the circle completely.
+The area of a circle is calculated using the radius and the mathematical constant π (pi), making it suitable whenever the boundary curves evenly around a single central point.

-The Public Fountain DesignAn urban landscape architect was commissioned to design a circular fountain in the center of a new city plaza.
-The fountain had a radius of 12 feet, so the architect calculated its area as π × 12² = π × 144 ≈ 452.39 sq ft.
+The Public Fountain DesignAn urban landscape architect was commissioned to design a circular fountain at the center of a new city plaza.
+The fountain had a radius of 12 feet, so the designer calculated its area as π × 12² = π × 144 ≈ 452.39 sq ft.

 Ellipse